lreardon/lindersport/README.md

 To contribute, starting on the `main` branch, checkout a new development branch with `gcb dev-<BRANCH_NAME>` (preferably with that `dev-` prefix).
 At some point, merge it into your `dev-<DEVELOPER_NAME>` branch.
 These branches are linked to a Shopify theme, so you can view how your changes effect the site there.

 When the code is ready to merge, push it to `main`.
 After that merge process is done, when the code is ready to ship, merge `main` into `stag`.
 Do an idiot check against this preview to ensure nothing will be broken.
 Then you can merge `stag` into `release`.
 Manage your own development brnaches as you see fit.
 Don't delete `dev-<DEVELOPER_NAME>`, `main`, `stag` or `release`.

+Working around Shopify

+Shopify likes to dedicate a whole page to each variant, and then trigger a page reload when a new variant is et as "active".
+There are also some properties which are exposed to the liquid templating language, but which aren't easily accessed from .js files.
+To work around these limitations, we often load all the requisite assets at once and then hide/show various components based on "current variant" logic which is handled in regular javascript.